nautobot/nautobot-ansible/docs/plugins/gql_inventory_inventory.rst

         <div class="ansible-option-cell">

-      GraphQL query to send to Nautobot to obtain desired data
+      GraphQL query parameters or filters to send to Nautobot to obtain desired data

       .. rst-class:: ansible-option-line